 The most glaring difference in Rhody’s offense tomorrow will be the absence of starting running back Justin Semmes, who is lost for the season following an ACL injury.
-So the onus is on Robbie Delgado and Jordan Sebastian to do damage against a relatively weak New Hampshire run defense.
+So the onus is on Robby Delgado and Jordan Sebastian to do damage against a relatively weak New Hampshire run defense.
 The Wildcats have allowed over 100 yards on the ground in each of their four games this season, including giving up a season-high 352 against Towson last week.
 It’s certainly a game where Joe Trainer would love to have Semmes, but URI is going to need to make do without him.

 3. Force A Mistake (Or Two)